darshanbhatta/2048-Java/README.md

 ## Installation

 > Download the project file and open it with your favorite IDE.
+To play use "w","a","s","d" to move (case sens for now).

 Created by: Darshan Bhatta